 - Raw food.
 Some owners feel that this is the most natural diet as it consists entirely of raw meat with some raw bones to provide phosphorus and calcium.
 Dogs are able to digest raw meat but there are both benefits and risks so you should always talk to your vet before transitioning your pet onto this diet.

-What you Need to Know about Dry Dog Food
+What You Need to Know About Dry Dog Food

-Dry dog food was the first ever commercially available dog food, introduced more than a century ago.
+Dry dog food was the first-ever commercially available dog food, introduced more than a century ago.
 For many years that is what most dogs lived off because there was no other choice (apart from raw meat and bones).
 A good dry dog food will contain between 18 and 32 percent protein.
 It will have 8-22 percent fat.

 The main disadvantage is that they do not contain much moisture and so it is vitally important that your dog drinks a lot of water with them.
 Not all dogs will do that and there may be concerns about dehydration.
 This is a particular concern for older dogs, ill dogs and in hot climates.
 If you soak the kibble in water before you feed them to your dog, you have got over the moisture problem but lost many of the advantages of dry kibble!
 It is also true that not all dogs take to them.
-Many pooches prefer something a bit more moist and with a stronger odour!
+Many pooches prefer something a bit more moist and with a stronger odor!

 What you Need to Know About Wet Dog Food